Generic drug of Torental LP

 Box of 30

-- Symptomatic treatment of intermittent claudication of chronic occlusive arterial diseases of the lower limbs (stage 2).
+· Symptomatic treatment of intermittent claudication of chronic obliterative peripheral arterial disease (stage 2).

 NB: this indication is based on double-blind clinical trials compared to placebo which show an increase of the perimeter of walking of at least 50% in 50 to 60% of treated patients against 20 to 40% of patients following only rules diet and lifestyle.

-- Adjunctive treatment for the symptomatic aim of chronic cognitive and neurosensory pathological deficit in the elderly (excluding Alzheimer's disease and other dementias).
+· Adjunctive treatment for symptomatic chronic cognitive and neuro-sensory pathological deficit in the elderly (excluding Alzheimer's disease and other dementias).

-Dosage PENTOXIFYLLINE LP GNR 400 mg Extended Release Film Tablet Box of 30
+Dosage PENTOXIFYLLINE LP TEVA 400 mg Extended-release film-coated tablet Box of 30

-- 1 to 3 tablets per day, possibly in 2 unequal doses, preferably during the meal or meals.
+1 to 3 tablets daily, possibly in 2 unequal doses, preferably during the meal or meals.

-- In patients with renal insufficiency, do not exceed 2 tablets per day.
+In patients with renal impairment, do not exceed 2 tablets daily.
 In case of severe renal insufficiency, the dose should be reduced and adapted according to individual tolerance.

 Due to the prolonged release process, the tablet membrane can exceptionally be found in the stool.

-This medicine should never be used in the following cases:
+This medicine MUST NEVER BE USED in the following cases:

-hypersensitivity to pentoxifylline or to any of the excipients of the tablet.
+Hypersensitivity to pentoxifylline or any of the excipients of the tablet,

-- Digestive side effects such as: transient nausea, vomiting, gastric burns or diarrhea can be observed.
+· Digestive side effects such as: transient nausea, vomiting, gastralgia or diarrhea can be observed.

-- Rarely hot flushes, arterial hypotension, headache, dizziness, insomnia, agitation may occur.
+· Rarely hot flushes, arterial hypotension, headache, dizziness, insomnia, tachycardia, agitation may occur.

-- A few cases of haemorrhage and / or decreased prothrombin levels have been reported in patients treated with pentoxifylline and with haemorrhagic risk factors (recent surgery, peptic ulcer) or receiving anticoagulants or antiplatelet agents.
+· There have been reports of haemorrhage and / or decreased prothrombin levels in pentoxifylline-treated patients with haemorrhagic risk factors (recent surgery, peptic ulcer) or anticoagulants or antiplatelet agents.

-- Thrombocytopenia, cholestasis or increased aminotransferase activity have been reported.
+· Thrombocytopenia, cholestasis, or increased aminotransferase activity have been reported rarely.